The center of gravity in the Denver MBA is a set of four core business challenges.

-The challenges include an enterprise, social good, corporate and global challenge, each completed by small student teams alongside a faculty advisor, business professional and personal coach.
+The challenges include an entrepreneurship, social good, corporate and global challenge, each completed by small student teams alongside a faculty advisor and personal coach.

 Challenges and classes run concurrently.
 What you learn in the morning, you try out in the afternoon, so you come back to class with a clearer idea of what you do and don’t understand, and what you do and don’t need to get the job done.

-You approach each challenge through the lens of a Personal Growth Agenda focused on professional competencies such as leadership, teamwork, storytelling and the ability to navigate ambiguity.
-You use each challenge to hone adaptive techniques and overcome maladaptive tendencies.
-At the end of each challenge, you refresh your growth plan to up your game in the next one–producing cumulative, exponential growth over time.
-It’s one of the three biggest innovations in the history of management education, geared toward elevating your performance and effectiveness as an MBA graduate.
+You approach each challenge through the lens of leadership, teamwork, storytelling and the ability to navigate ambiguity.
+You use each challenge to hone adaptive techniques and grow as a future leader.
+Our unique approach to management education is geared toward elevating your performance and effectiveness as an MBA graduate.

 The best and fastest way to learn how to do something new is to start from scratch—whether it is a new company or a new initiative inside a big organization.

 According to Forbes, Denver is ranked #2 for the best place to launch a start-up.
-For the Enterprise Challenge, you and your team will create your own start-up.
+For the Entrepreneurship Challenge, you and your team will go through the initial stages of creating your own start-up.
+You will learn the latest skills in design thinking, ideation and innovation.
 This challenge is foundational to the program, because nothing develops initiative, encourages innovation or teaches you what you don’t know about business like starting a business.

 THE SOCIAL GOOD CHALLENGE

 Working with local partners, you will make a positive impact in a high need area.